 Is a CICO diet better than keto?

 Anecdotal evidence suggests that the CICO diet is better than keto.
-Staying in a calorie deficit and losing weight is much easier than watching out for calorie intake on keto.
+Staying calorie deficit and losing weight is much easier than constantly maintaining a low-carb diet and watching out for calorie intake on keto.
 However, more research is warranted in this regard.

 Does CICO slow metabolism?